mixpanel/mixpanel-react-native/README.md

 # **registerSuperProperties()**
-Super properties, once registered, are automatically sent as properties for
+To register super properties, once registered, are automatically sent as properties for
      all event tracking calls.

 ### **Example**